Nonparametric Estimation for SDE with Sparsely Sampled Paths: an FDA Perspective: Methodology and Theory

 \subsection{Estimators}

-We now wish to estimate $m$, $G$ and their derivatives, by means of local polynomial smoothing (\citet{Fan1996}).
-The mean function can be easily estimated by pooling all the observations.
-As for the covariance, we pool the empirical second moments from all individuals on the closed lower (upper) \textit{triangle}:
+In the following we illustrate how we estimate $m$, $G$ and their derivatives by means of local polynomial smoothing (\citet{Fan1996}).

+The mean function $m(\cdot)$ can be easily estimated by pooling all the observations: this is standard for sparsely observed functional data, and we refer the reader to \citet{li2010} and \citet{Yao2005}.

+As for the covariance, we may pool the empirical second moments from all individuals on the closed lower (upper) \textit{triangle}:

-This method is due to \citet{jouzdani2021functional}, and modifies the classical approach of \citet{Yao2005} to allow for processes with paths of low regularity, with a covariance function that is non-differentiable on the diagonal $\{(t,t) : t \in [0,1]\}$, but rather is of the form:
+and proceed by local polynomial smoothing.
+This method is due to \citet{jouzdani2021functional}, and modifies the classical approach of \citet{Yao2005} to allow for processes with paths of low regularity, with a covariance function that is non-differentiable on the diagonal $\{(t,t) : t \in [0,1]\}$, but rather of the form:

 for some smooth function $g$ that is at least of class {$C^{d+1}$} for some $d\geq 1$.
-Fortunately, under assumption \ref{cond:smoothness}, this is satisfied for the SDE \eqref{eq : our sde, integral form} under consideration: see Proposition \ref{prop:system1} and \ref{prop:system2}.
-Consequently, one can employ local polynomial smoothing to yields consistent estimators of the partial derivatives, as required.
-In detail, given any $0 \leq t \leq 1$ the pointwise local polynomial smoothing estimator of order $d$ for $m(t)$ and its derivative $\partial m(t)$ are obtained as
+Fortunately, under the assumption \ref{cond:smoothness}, this is satisfied for the SDE \eqref{eq : our sde, integral form} under consideration: see Proposition \ref{prop:system2}. {Consequently, one can employ local polynomial smoothing to obtain consistent estimators of the function and its (partial) derivatives, as required.} In detail, given any $0 \leq t \leq 1$ the pointwise local polynomial smoothing estimator of order $d$ for $m(t)$ and its derivative $\partial m(t)$ are obtained as

-where the vector $\left( \widehat{\beta_p} \right)_{0 \leq p \leq d}$ is the solution of the following optimization problem
+where the vector $\left\{ \widehat{\beta}_p (t) \right\}_{0 \leq p \leq d}$ is the solution of the following optimization problem

 with $h_{m}$ a one--dimensional bandwidth parameter depending on $n$ and $K_{h^2_m} (\cdot) = h_{m}^{-1} K_{m} \left( h_{m}^{-1} \cdot \right)$, for some univariate integrable kernel $K_{m}$.